Guides

 How to keep claims compliant

-The product catalog should show official prices only after the Amazon provider confirms availability and current offer data.
+The product catalog should show official prices only after the Amazon provider confirms availability and current Amazon details.

 What I would check